 While you may wish you could be pampered with professionally administered skin treatments every day, most of us care for our own skin the majority of the time.
 Due to the DIY nature of daily cleansing, moisturizing, and applying protection, becoming knowledgeable about which skin care products, ingredients, and routines have been proven most effective is essential information for everyone; however, with so many options, determining the appropriate combination for your skin often can feel overwhelming.
 Fortunately, our extensively trained physician, Dr. Shehla Ebrahim, has created this comprehensive resource to help you become more informed about what’s available.
 As a result, you will be better equipped to develop a skin care regimen that can give you the most beautiful skin possible.

-If you have additional questions about specific skin care ingredients, products, or rituals, or if you would like to schedule a complimentary consultation with one of our skin care specialists, please contact us today.
+If you have additional questions about specific skin care ingredients, products, or rituals, or if you would like to schedule a consultation with one of our skin care specialists, please contact us today.

 What are cosmeceuticals?